""

 Homeschool Physical Education

-Physical Education students in an Elementary PE methods course provide an eight-week physical education program for local homeschool students.
+Physical Education students in an elementary PE methods course provide an eight-week physical education program for local homeschool students.
 This experience is a win-win for both groups, as PE students practice their teaching skills while homeschool students get the vital motor and social skill development they need.

 Participation in the Virginia Horne Henry PE History Project

-Current students met with physical education alumni to share stories, learn about the rich program history, and establish new traditions to enhance the program.
+Current students met with Physical Education alumni to share stories, learn about the rich program history, and establish new traditions to enhance the program.

 Off-Campus Activities and Experience